manugsrinivas/Predicting-SPX-Returns-From-Global-FX-Market-Trends/README.md

 - **Preprocessing:** FX prices converted to monthly returns, standardized, and decomposed using PCA

 ## Methods
-We implement a combination of **dimensionality reduction and regression modeling** to evaluate relationships between FX market trends and SPX returns.
+Implemented a combination of **dimensionality reduction and regression modeling** to evaluate relationships between FX market trends and SPX returns.

 - **Principal Component Analysis (PCA):**
   Extracts latent, orthogonal factors summarizing major movements in the FX market.
 Loadings are analyzed to interpret the economic meaning of each component.